Why it matters

 Under its Climate Change Policy and Action Plan, the EPA is taking further action to help the NSW Government achieve its greenhouse gas emission reduction targets.

-It will apply to all new projects or significant modifications expected to have large greenhouse gas emissions.
+The guide applies to new projects or modifications expected to have large greenhouse gas emissions.
 This includes coal mines, landfills, chemical manufacturers, and waste management facilities.
 These requirements will increase transparency of the greenhouse gas emissions for any new development proposal considered to have large greenhouse gas emissions.

-The Assessment Requirements and Guide will provide clarity for new proponents about the information the NSW EPA expects to see when a new development, or significant modification is being proposed.
-It will also provide the relevant consent authority with more robust and consistent information to better inform their decisions and provide greater transparency and certainty for NSW.
+The Guide provides clarity for new proponents about the information the NSW EPA expects to see when a new development, or significant modification is being proposed.
+It also provides the relevant planning authority with more robust and consistent information to better inform their decisions and provide greater transparency and certainty for NSW.

 Ways to have your say